 Maybe Krauthammer is right, and millions of parents really do hate the Berenstain Bears, whose co-creator, Stan Berenstain, passed away last weekend at the age of 82.

 I’m no expert on the Berenstain Bears.
 Who could be?
 There are some 250 books in the series (plus a TV show).
 The books follow a rough formula as they cover the trials and tribulations of four bear characters: “Father” is a well-meaning goofball, “Mother” is full of common sense, and “Brother” and “Sister” are quarreling siblings.
 Most of the stories aim to teach some life lesson.
-The titles tell all: The Berenstain Bears Forget Their Manners
+The titles tell all: The Berenstain Bears Forget Their Manners, The Berenstain Bears Learn About Strangers, The Berenstain Bears Go To School, and so on.

 My family owns about half a dozen Berenstain Bears books.
 The only one I really love is The Bike Lesson, in part because I remember my grandfather reading it to me.
 Parental nostalgia is of course a major force in the kid-lit market and explains much of the enduring success of Dr. Seuss, Curious George, and a host of other brand-name authors and characters.